1. Overview

 There are several directions to go from here:

-Accessing other bundled services like Blobstore, Mail, and Deferred require more code changes and covered by these module(s):
+Accessing other bundled services like Blobstore, Mail, and Deferred require more code changes.
+Migration modules focusing on moving away from App Engine legacy bundled services to consider include:

-Switching platforms shouldn't be taken lightly, so you should have good reasons for doing so.
-If you have a small App Engine app or one that has limited functionality, wish to turn it into a standalone microservice, or wish to break-up a monolithic app into multiple reusable components, all of those are good reasons to consider moving to Cloud Functions.
-If containerization has become part of your software development workflow, especially if it consists of a CI/CD pipeline, you may wish to consider migrating to Cloud Run.
+App Engine is no longer the only serverless platform in Google Cloud.
+If you have a small App Engine app or one that has limited functionality and wish to turn it into a standalone microservice, or you want to break-up a monolithic app into multiple reusable components, these are good reasons to consider moving to Cloud Functions.
+If containerization has become part of your application development workflow, particularly if it consists of a CI/CD (continuous integration/continuous delivery or deployment) pipeline, consider migrating to Cloud Run.
 These scenarios are covered by the following modules:

-- Module 11: Migrate from App Engine to Cloud Functions
+• Migrate from App Engine to Cloud Functions: see Module 11

 7. Additional resources